DanSample/Sprint-Challenge-Applied-Javascript/README.md

 5. What is a component?

+They are reusable pieces of code that can be used to build elements that share similar style and functionality.

 ### Git Set up

 * [ ] Fork the project into your GitHub user account